swapnil-srivastava/curly-succotash/README.md

 npx run changeset
 ```

-1. Once the above command is run then commi the file (.md) in the .changeset folder
+1. Once the above command is run then commi the file (.md) in the .changeset folder.
-2. Commit the file
+2. Commit the file.
-3. Pull request is created by pipleine because github action is allowed to create and write to the repo
+3. Pull request is created by pipleine because github action is allowed to create and write to the repo.
+4. Merge the pull request.
+5. The pipline will run again and it would publish this time.